HugoBlox/theme-academic-cv/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: 'An example conference paper'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
   - Robert Ford

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
+  - 'Equal contribution'
-- "Equal contribution"
+  - 'Equal contribution'

-date: "2013-07-01T00:00:00Z"
+date: '2013-07-01T00:00:00Z'
-doi: ""
+doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: '2017-01-01T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ['1']

 # Publication name and optional abbreviated publication name.
 publication: In *Wowchemy Conference*